ducakar/openzone/README.md

   memory allocation performed via new operator is saved for later diagnostics.
 It detects new/delete mismatches and one can check for currently allocated memory chunks (and hence memory leaks).

+* `OZ_SIMD_MATH`: Enable SIMD-specific implementation of linear algebra classes (Vec3, Vec4, Point,
+  Plane, Quat, Mat44).
+Currently it yields ~15% worse performance than generic implementations since Vec3 and Point classes are a bit larger (4 floats v.
+3 floats) and there are lots of conversions between a single float and a SIMD register required in OpenZone code.

 * `OZ_GL_ES`: Use OpenGL ES 2.0 API.
 Always enabled in NaCl platform, on other platforms it will merely use GL ES headers and functions set, it will still initialise OpenGL.

 * `OZ_NONFREE`: Enable support for decoding MP3 and AAC formats and building textures using S3 texture compression.
 Requires libmad, faad and libsquish libraries.

+* `OZ_ESPEAK`: Enable text-to-speech.
+Requires eSpeak library.

 * `OZ_STANDALONE`: This only affects behaviour of "`make install`".
 It also installs dependencies from support directory, game data archives found in `share/openzone`, info files etc. This is